VaramIshitha/OpenCoder-llm/README.md

 ## Datasets

 |         Dataset       | Num |                                Download                                 |
 |:---------------------:|:---------------:|:-----------------------------------------------------------------------:|
 | OpenCoder-SFT-Stage1  |      4.21 M       | 🤗 [HuggingFace](https://huggingface.co/datasets/OpenCoder-LLM/opencoder-sft-stage1)  |
 | OpenCoder-SFT-Stage2  |      375 K      | 🤗 [HuggingFace](https://huggingface.co/datasets/OpenCoder-LLM/opencoder-sft-stage2)  |

+**This is not the end; we are organizing the remaining data and uploading it progressively.**

 ## Performance